calebcsimmons/LeetHub_Sync/docs/SETUP_GUIDE.md

 ## Using the Extension

+### Auto Sync
+1. Enable the Auto Sync Feature.
+2. Anytime you click 'submit' on LeetCode's website, the submitted code will be automatically stored in the Github repository.

 ### Syncing Your Last Submission

-1. Solve a problem on [LeetCode](https://leetcode.com).
-2. After submission, click the LeetHub Sync icon in your Chrome toolbar.
+1. Click the LeetHub Sync icon in your Chrome toolbar.
-3. In the popup window, click **Sync Last Submission**.
+2. In the popup window, click **Sync Last Submission**.
-4. A success message will appear if the submission is successfully synced to your GitHub repository.
+3. A success message will appear if the submission is successfully synced to your GitHub repository.

 ### Syncing the Last 20 Submissions